khuranasiddeshwar-cyber/road-accident-analysis/README.md

 ## Project Overview

-The objective of this project was to analyze road accident data and build an interactive Power BI dashboard that provides a clear view of accident and casualty trends.
+The objective of this project was to analyze road accident data and develop an interactive dashboard while validating the analysis using SQL Server.

 The project combines:

-- **Excel** for data preparation and analysis
+- **Excel** for data preparation, analysis, and dashboard development
 - **SQL Server** for data validation and analytical queries
-- **Power BI** for data modeling, DAX calculations, and dashboard development
+- **Power BI** for data modeling, DAX calculations, and interactive visualization

 ## Key Analysis

-The dashboard analyzes:
+The analysis covers:

 - Total casualties and total accidents
 - Fatal, serious, and slight casualties